Prepaid Funeral Plans

 Escrow Funeral Pre-Plan Funding

-Let's discuss the first option: the escrow-funded funeral pre-arrangement plan.
 When this type of plan is chosen, the interest stays with the escrow fund; and you are completely responsible for paying any capital gains or other taxes (unless you select a fund where escrow bears this liability).
-Here's what you really want to know: when you pre-fund your funeral plan using an escrow or trust account, the funeral home in question cant access the funds without providing proof the funeral pre-arrangement contract has been fulfilled.
+Here's what you really want to know: when you pre-fund your funeral plan using an escrow or trust account, the funeral home in question can't access the funds without providing proof the funeral pre-arrangement contract has been fulfilled.
 One other thing to know about escrow funded plans: You can cancel the contract at any time and for any reason (unless the Department of Human Services has certified it as irrevocable).
 If canceled, the funeral home in question can charge you up to 10% of the escrow principal and any accrued interest, as a cancellation fee.
 (You will receive all other monies contributed, along with any interest you're owed by the bank.)

 Unfortunately, unscrupulous people exist in every profession, including funeral service.
 You may recall, during the past decade, many local journalists have covered the legal cases of a number of funeral directors charged with embezzling trust funds set aside by families to cover the expenses of a funeral pre-arrangement plan.
 Yes, it does happen; and the lack of ethics is truly beyond our understanding.
 Here's how we've chosen to respond: because such occurrences undermine the peace-of-mind provided by funeral pre-planning, we endorse the second funeral pre-funding option, that of funeral insurance.